Should I Go VOIP? Should I Go Hosted?

 VOIP can potentially help you with all of those depending on your situation.
 If you want something new, VOIP is one of many choices available to you.
 There are still digital systems with great new features too so it depends on the features you want.
 Saving money can be achieved with VOIP most of the time.
 Generally, if you are getting your lines individually from a phone company, VOIP is cheaper.
 Depending on the size of your system, a cloud-based VOIP system might be even better.
 It allows you to put less money down up front and pay a monthly fee to replace your phone bill.
 And yes, VOIP will help meet your acronym fix.

-Well, some people have concerns about quality and security.
+Sometime the answer to “Should I go VOIP?” is no. Some people have concerns about quality and security.
 Some customers don’t live in places that offer high speed internet – absolutely essential to a VOIP system.

 When it comes to security, the truth is there is always a risk.
 I can only speak for ESI when I say that it puts a lot of effort into making sure that their system is as a secure as possible.
 With a smaller vendor, you run more risk but as we’ve learned from the myriad hacks in the news, no matter how big a company is, nothing is fool-proof.